 Conjecture, as is always the case in the SEO world, runs rampant, with everyone and his cousin tossing out theories about what’s on Google’s agenda.
-Some have an air of logic to them – some may be drug-induced.
+Some have an air of logic to them – some seem to be drug-induced.

 Let’s take a look at a couple that seem to have some credibility:

 With the recent spate of GWT notices, the folks at the ‘Plex are just fishing for intel… hoping to get site owners to out themselves for bad behavior.

 This is one that might make a little sense, actually.
 While I think it’s ridiculous to believe that Google would ever launch a notice campaign for the sole purpose of getting people to out themselves, I can certainly see them thinking “and if some of them out themselves, so much the better”.

 One theory is that the recent upswing in the number of GWT notices is simply caused by a recent lowering of the algorithm thresholds, which triggered more “transgressions”.
 This actually makes some sense, since many of the examples cited in some notices were for links that have been in existence for quite some time.

 What’s really behind the increased number of notices, and why do some cite examples of offending links while others offer none?
 We may never really know the answer to that first part, but I think the second part is simply a matter of mistakenly thinking that all notices are being generated for the same reasons.
 C’mon, people!
 Haven’t we learned yet that assuming anything is foolish, at best?

 Google is using Akismet data to identify spammers.